 - 1. Add devices to a PCM600 project. - 2.
-Engineer the GOOSE connections between the devices.

-- 2.1.
-Define the published GOOSE data and control blocks. - 2.2.
-Define the subscribing IEDs for the GOOSE data. - 3.
+Engineer the GOOSE connections between the devices. - a) Define the published GOOSE data and control blocks. - b) Define the subscribing IEDs for the GOOSE data. - 3.
 Engineer the IED applications with GOOSE inputs.